 When you've been hurt, either in an accident or on the job, you need help.
 With medical bills mounting, calls from creditors, and the difficulty in getting better, you don't know where to turn.
 That's when Island Law Office, PC, LLO, can help.
 Island Law Office, PC, LLO is a full service law firm that helps people.
 Island Law Office, PC, LLO will help you through the legal process and protect your interest.
 When Island Law Office, PC, LLO gets involved, you can set aside your worries and get back to getting better.
 So when your injured, call Island Law Office, PC, LLO at (308) 633-4040.
 We'll help you get back on track.

-If you would like to schedule a initial consultation contact an Nebraska occupational / medical / company neglect or accident attorney, representing clients in Gering, Nebraska at the Island Law Office, PC, LLO.
-Give us a call at (308) 633-4040 or complete our inquiry form.
+If you would like to schedule an initial consultation contact a Nebraska occupational/medical / company neglect or accident attorney, representing clients in Gering, Nebraska at the Island Law Office, PC, LLO.
+Give us a call at (308) 633-4040.